sensorium/Mozzi/README.txt

 Mozzi makes use of the following code:

 TimerOne library - http://code.google.com/p/arduino-timerone/ (GPL3)
-TimerTwo library - https://bitbucket.org/johnmccombs (author unknown: is it you?)

 Mozzi has also drawn on and been influenced by: